Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • Care team handoff.
 Agents triage but humans deliver care.
 The handoff to a clinician must be smooth and auditable.

-HIPAA compliance + Shield
+HIPAA compliance plus Shield

 Required:

-• Salesforce Shield — Platform Encryption (PII at rest), Event Monitoring (audit trail), Field Audit Trail (detailed change history).
+• Salesforce Shield.
+Platform Encryption (PII at rest), Event Monitoring (audit trail), Field Audit Trail (detailed change history).

-• Sandbox Anonymization — masks PHI in non-prod environments.
+• Sandbox Anonymization.
+Masks PHI in non-prod environments.

-• BAA (Business Associate Agreement) with Salesforce — covers their handling of PHI.
+• BAA (Business Associate Agreement) with Salesforce.
+Covers their handling of PHI.

-• Audit logs — multi-year retention for HIPAA's documentation requirements.
+• Audit logs.
+Multi-year retention for HIPAA's documentation requirements.

 • Store PHI in unencrypted custom fields.